Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Proposed Attack

 The \ag in our attack learns to synthesize `real' forensic traces through adversarial training.
 It is trained as part of a GAN in which the discriminator is replaced by a forensic classifier (or set of classifiers) that has been pre-trained to learn the distribution of forensic features associated with real and {\gi}s.

-Different strategies are used to train the \ag depending on whether the attack is launched in a white box or zero-knowledge scenario.
-In the white box scenario, our attack aims to synthesize forensic features with the distribution learned by the victim classifier, even if they deviate from the ideal feature distribution of real images.
+Different strategies are used to train the \ag depending on whether the attack is launched in a white-box or zero-knowledge scenario.
+In the white-box scenario, our attack aims to synthesize forensic features with the distribution learned by the victim classifier, even if they deviate from the ideal feature distribution of real images.
 In the zero-knowledge scenario, our attack aims to learn the distribution of forensic features of real images.
 However it avoids synthesizing features in regions where different classifiers may make different decisions.
 Instead, it aims to synthesize features that any classifier will likely associate with a real image.

-We note that once our \ag is trained, our attack can be launched against any image without retraining.
-Furthermore, since our attack is based on a convolutional generator, we can attack images of any size without the need to modify our generator or attack structure.
-This differs from adversarial example generation techniques, which iteratively learn unique perturbations for each image that are the same size as the victim classifier's input.